SecurityRiskAdvisors/vectr-sql-migration/README.md

 ## Clean up

 1. In the case you have a successful migration, you will want to Ctrl + C to stop the containers.
-Then to remove the migration docker envionment
+Then to remove the migration docker envionment **Warning: This command destroys the volumes used for migration, which should no longer be needed.
+If you run this command in the incorrect directory you may delete data inadventently.
+Ensure you are in the directory with the sql-migration docker-compose.yml**
 ```shell
 docker compose down -v
 ```